 The Day in Detail:

-Mrs. C says: Hit the supermarket early today for the big food shop, which hopefully won’t be too enormous if you followed our countdown from early November.
-If you want to ensure a parking space and fewer elbow fights in the aisles.
+Mrs. C says: If you have to go to the supermarket in person for a festive food shop, do it early today if you can.
+It hopefully won’t be too enormous if you followed our countdown from early November.
 Remember your list: have a paper one and a back up on your mobile phone.
 Perishable items – like fruit, vegetables, cream, milk, bread, freshly made desserts and pies – will be high on your grocery list.
 And, of course, the meat selection – turkey, ham, pork, bacon, sausages, goose and chicken – unless you have made separate provision for these.

 If you feel rather smug at night’s end that the cupboards are full, maybe even groaning with the weight of food, only to suddenly turn cold at the thought you’ve forgotten a gift for someone, have no fear.
 You don’t have to make a mad dash to the shops on Christmas Eve.
 Instead, you can buy online gift certificates and send them directly to the recipient or print them out yourself and pop them in a Christmas card ready for hand delivery.
 Amazon offers a pleasing range of Christmas designs for their gift certificates.